 I was interested to get back into fiction given that I realized I hadn’t read a fiction book in years and it seemed like a great way to escape having to think about logical concepts all the time.
 Here’s why you should read fiction.

-1. You Live A Thousand Lives of Adventure (And You Start to Remember…)
+1. You Live A Hundred Lives of Fantasy

 People say this about non-fiction because you gain a lot of wisdom and perspective from real people’s biographies, especially if they lived much different lives than you.
 But it’s also true for fiction.
 The difference is that for fiction, these people don’t actually exist and their lives are even crazier and more fantastical.